aeshwin10/Rubik-s-Cube-Solver/README.md

 # Rubik's Cube Solver

 A versatile Rubik's Cube solver that uses multiple representation models and solving algorithms.
+From teaching others how to solve a physical cube to developing one on my own.

 ## Description